-- Try their best and persevere in every aspect of learning. - Ask for help when unsure. - Show respect and consideration of others and their property. - Be supportive towards others and their learning. - Show good listening. - Wear school-uniform. - Line up calmly and quietly. - Use inside voices in the classroom or around school. - Behave well when travelling to and from school and on school trips.
-Recognise that the school is part of the wider community. - Show respect to all school staff and visitors. - Show respect for the school building and facilities. - Tell the truth. - Behave sensibly at lesson changes e.g. assembly, breaks and lunchtimes. - Maintain behaviour expectations when off the school premises. - · Report any incidents of bullying to school staff.
+- Try their best and persevere in every aspect of learning. - Ask for help when unsure. - Show respect and consideration of others and their property. - Be supportive towards others and their learning. - Show good listening. - Wear school-uniform. - Use inside voices in the classroom or around school. - Behave well when travelling to and from school and on school trips.
+Recognise that the school is part of the wider community. - Show respect to all school staff and visitors. - Show respect for the school building and facilities. - Tell the truth. - Maintain behaviour expectations when off the school premises. - · Report any incidents of bullying to school staff.